alexandrumeterez/3d-fracture-reassembly/src/model/PointNet/README.md

 ```
 ***

-Split the dataset into train and val dataset.
+Split the dataset into train and val folders.

 ## Steps to train:
 In this training approach we first extract the pointnet features (implying frozen pointnet weights) and train the MLP layers independantly.